malbrecht0792/Data-Stuctures-And-Algorithms/README.md

-This objective of this project is to create a binary tree data structure and a function to locate data inside of it
+The objective of this project is to create a binary tree data structure and a function to locate data inside of it

 Tasks from theodinproject: